-The experiments use two one-way nested domains with the lambert conformal map projection.
-The outer domain consists of 323x323 horizontal grid points with a horizontal grid spacing of 9 km and covers the middle and southern parts of China (Fig. 2a).
-The inner domain consists of 579x579 horizontal grid points with a horizontal grid spacing of 3 km.
-The grid is stretched in the vertical, with 53 levels and a 400 m average vertical spacing and a near-surface vertical spacing of 50 m.
+The experiments use two one-way nested domains with the Lambert conformal map projection.
+The outer domain consists of 323×323 horizontal grid points with a horizontal grid spacing of 9 km and covers the middle and southern parts of China (Fig. 2a).
+The inner domain consists of 579×579 horizontal grid points with a horizontal grid spacing of 3 km.
+The grid is stretched in the vertical, with 53 levels and a 400-m-average vertical spacing, and a near-surface vertical spacing of 50 m.

-The outer domain was initialized from the National Centers for Environmental Prediction (NCEP) Global Forecast System (GFS) analysis at 1200 UTC April 23, 2007.
+The outer domain was initialized from the National Centers for Environmental Prediction (NCEP) Global Forecast System (GFS) analysis at 1200 UTC 23 April 2007.
 Lateral boundary conditions from the GFS analyses were updated in 6-h intervals.
 Terrain data were derived from the 30-s global terrain data.

-Level II data from six Chinese operational CINRAD-98D weather radars are used.
-They are radars at Guilin (GLRD), Shaoguan (SGRD), Guangzhou (GZRD), Jianyang (JYRD), Fuzhou (FZRD) and Xia'men (XMRD) (Fig. 2a).
-Both radial velocity and reflectivity data are assimilated, and are manually quality-controlled before assimilation using the SOLO-II software (including velocity dealiasing and ground clutter removal) from NCAR.
+Level II data from six China New Generation Radar-1998 Doppler (CINRAD-98D) weather radars are used.
+They are radars at Guilin (GLRD), Shaoguan (SGRD), Guangzhou (GZRD), Jianyang (JYRD), Fuzhou (FZRD), and Xia'men (XMRD) (Fig. 2a).
+Both radial velocity and reflectivity data are assimilated, and are manually quality controlled before assimilation using the SOLO-II software (including velocity dealiasing and ground clutter removal) from NCAR.